tintin-007/Event-Classification-with-Naive-Bayes-Classifier/README.md

 In this project categories of events are predicted by a Naive Bayes classifier from their names and descriptions.
 A dataset over 1400 events of 34 categories is prepared by scraping several websites.
-Codes for text processing, feature vector generation, classification model, and performance evaluation of the classifier are written.
+Codes for web scraping, text processing, feature vector generation, classification model, and performance evaluation of the classifier are written.